sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bash</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The GNU Bourne Again shell
+Short desc    : The GNU Bourne Again shell
 URL          : https://www.gnu.org/software/bash
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The GNU Bourne Again shell (Bash) is a shell or command language
+Descript     : The GNU Bourne Again shell (Bash) is a shell or command language
              : interpreter that is compatible with the Bourne shell (sh).
 Bash
              : incorporates useful features from the Korn shell (ksh) and the C shell
              : (csh).
 Most sh scripts can be run by bash without modification.